How to Stop Catastrophizing From Anxiety: 5 Techniques to Try

 2. Challenge the Worst-Case Assumption

 Once you’ve identified the catastrophic thought, the next step is to question it directly.
-Cognitive Behavioral Therapy (CBT) uses a process called cognitive restructuring, which involves examining the evidence for and against your fear.
+Cognitive behavioral therapy (CBT) uses a process called cognitive restructuring, which involves examining the evidence for and against your fear.
 Ask yourself: “What are the realistic outcomes here?
 What’s the most likely thing that will actually happen?”

 The goal isn’t toxic positivity or forcing yourself to think everything will be fine.
 It’s about accuracy.
 Most of the time, when you walk through the possibilities honestly, the catastrophic outcome is genuinely unlikely.
 You will often find several more plausible scenarios that your anxiety was ignoring.